 NCTC (National Counterterrorism Center): Established by the Intelligence Reform and Terrorism Prevention Act of 2004, NCTC integrates and analyzes all intelligence on terrorism and counterterrorism and designs strategic counterterrorism plans.
 It is a subordinate organization of the Office of the Director of National Intelligence.
-It maintains the Terrorist Screening Database (TSDB), an authoritative list fed by two primary sources: international terrorist information from NCTC and domestic terrorist information from the
+It maintains the Terrorist Screening Database (TSDB), an authoritative list fed by two primary sources: international terrorist information from NCTC and domestic terrorist information from the FBI.

-FBI.

-Defense combat support agency that provides geospatial intelligence in support of national security.
+NGA (National Geospatial-Intelligence Agency): A Department of Defense combat support agency that provides geospatial intelligence in support of national security.
 NGA also develops imagery and map-based intelligence solutions for U.S. national defense, homeland security, and safety of navigation.
 Headquartered in Bethesda, Maryland, NGA has major facilities in Washington, northern Virginia, and St. Louis.